Real numbers we can never know the value of

 Any consistent formal system F within which a certain amount of elementary arithmetic can be carried out is incomplete; i.e., there are statements of the language of F which can neither be proved nor disproved in F.

 The paper effectively ended Hilbert’s finitist program of 1904.
-As Soare (2013) recounts, John von Neumann happened to be in the audience as a representative of Hilbert’s program when Gödel, then 25 years old, took the podium to present his result.
-Von Neumann, considered by some to be the smartest person ever to live, immediately recognized that Hilbert’s program was over.
+As Soare (2013) recounts, John von Neumann (1903–1957) happened to be in the audience as a representative of Hilbert’s program when Gödel, then 25 years old, took the podium to present his result. von Neumann, considered by some to be the smartest person ever to live, immediately recognized that Hilbert’s program was over.

-Von Neumann spent the next weeks preparing the proof of a related theorem, based on the arithmetization of Gödel’s incompleteness proof, to show that not only are formal systems incapable of proving every statement in them, they are also unable to guarantee proofs of their own consistency.
+von Neumann spent the next weeks preparing the proof of a related theorem, based on the arithmetization of Gödel’s incompleteness proof, to show that not only are formal systems incapable of proving every statement in them, they are also unable to guarantee proofs of their own consistency.
 When he later presented his proof to Gödel, the great man reportedly politely thanked and informed him that he himself (Gödel) had written the same proof weeks earlier, and that it was already submitted for publication.
-The proof states:
+The theorem states:

 Second incompleteness theorem (Gödel, 1931b)